t83714/fractal-component/examples/exampleAppHooks/README.md

-# An example app built fractal-component
+# An example app built fractal-component (Use New React Hooks API)

 To run the example App: